Franz Dörr: Sinking of the Tirpitz

 The command and control center at Bardufoss was informed shortly before 08:00 that three Lancasters had been sighted at 07:39 in the vicinity of Mosjøen heading east.
-Shortly later, a second bulletin informed that a further Lancaster was sighted heading northeast.
+Shortly later, a second bulletin stated that a further Lancaster was sighted heading northeast.
 The reason for this delay in communication was that the message had been routed from Mosjøen to Fauske and then to the Luftwaffe headquarters at Narvik.
 The communication officer in charge, Leutnant Leo Beniers, immediately forwarded this information to Tromsø.
-At 08:18 the Luftwaffe fighter control center was informed which issued an air alarm for the area of Bodø.
+At 08:18 the Luftwaffe fighter control center was informed, which issued an air alarm for the area of Bodø.
 At 08:34 further four Lancasters were reported but plotted in the wrong Planquadrat (PQ—grid reference) of the Luftwaffe grid map (Jägermeldenetz).
-Due to this error, neither Ehrler nor Dörr were informed of the approaching bombers.
+Due to this error, neither Ehrler nor Dörr was informed of the approaching bombers.

 That day, Ehrler had preemptively ordered 9.
 Staffel of JG 5 at Bardufoss airfield on three-minute readiness while the Kommandostaffel was still undergoing training and had been placed on 15-minute readiness.
 Ehrler, who had planned to fly to Alta, entered his command post at 08:50, unaware of the unfolding events.
-As he was just about to leave the command post, Tirpitz signaled that they heard aircraft engine noise of unknown origin and altitude, Tirpitz did not report approaching enemy bombers.
+As he was just about to leave the command post, Tirpitz signaled that they heard aircraft engine noise of unknown origin and altitude; Tirpitz did not report approaching enemy bombers.
 At 09:18, Ehrler ordered cockpit readiness for 9.
 Staffel and placed the Kommandostaffel on three-minute readiness.
 The situation remained unclear for Ehrler until 09:21–09:23 when a second aircraft noise message arrived.
 He then at 09:23 sounded the alarm and scrambled 9.
 Staffel.
-In parallel, Dörr who was alarmed by the fighters taking off, arrived at the command post and took charge of the Kommandostaffel.
-Ehrler was airborne at 09:25 while takeoff of 9.
+In parallel, Dörr, who was alarmed by the fighters taking off, arrived at the command post and took charge of the Kommandostaffel.
+Ehrler was airborne at 09:25 during the takeoff of 9.
 Staffel was delayed by five minutes due to a landing Junkers Ju 52.
 Adding to the confusion, when the British aircraft were detected by the German air defence staff at Tromsø, they asked the airfield command if any fighter aircraft were ready for takeoff.
 The question was affirmed, but the JG 5 staff thought the enquiry concerned the flight to Alta.
 The naval officers on board Tirpitz were notified Erhler was airborne before the British began their attack at 09:38.
 Dörr, who was in the command post and waited until further information became available, led the Kommandostaffel and took off at 09:36 heading for Tromsø.
 According to Forsgren, Dörr may have intercepted and shot down an unidentified aircraft 20 km northeast of Bardufoss that day.
 This aircraft may have been a Soviet Supermarine Spitfire aerial reconnaissance aircraft.